Alipsa/matrix-csv/README.md

 Comprehensive support for creating a Matrix from structured text files (CSV files) and writing a Matrix to a CSV file in the format of choice.

-Matrix-csv uses apache-commons csv to parse and create the csv file.
-Here is a simple example:

 To use it in your project, add the following dependencies to your code
 ```groovy
 implementation 'se.alipsa.groovy:matrix:1.1.1'
 implementation 'se.alipsa.groovy:matrix-csv:1.0.0'
 ```

+## Import a CSV file into a Matrix
+Matrix-csv uses apache-commons csv to parse the csv file.
+Here is a simple example:

 ```groovy
 import org.apache.commons.csv.CSVFormat